hashicorp/terraform-provider-consul/website/docs/d/acl_token_secret_id.html.markdown

 # consul_acl_token_secret_id

+~> **Warning:** When using this is resource, the ACL Token secret ID will be written to the Terraform state.
+It is strongly recommended to use the `gpg_key` attribute and to make sure the remote state has strong access controls before using this resource.

 The `consul_acl_token_secret` data source returns the secret ID associated to the accessor ID.
 This can be useful to make systems that cannot use an auth method to interface with Consul.